tf-encrypted/tf-encrypted/docs/source/api/config/config.rst

 `Config`
 ============

-| Config determines how a session should run in tf-encrypted.
+| Config determines how a session should run in TF Encrypted.
 | There are two primary ways in which config can be used:

 .. py:class:: tf_encrypted.config.LocalConfig